DrTuryalai/ERBMA-Net/README.md

 # Citing This Work
 If you find this repository useful, please consider citing our paper:

-ERBMA-Net: Enhanced Random Binary Multilevel Attention Network for Facial Depression Recognition Muhammad Turyalai Khan et al., 2025
+ERBMA-Net: Enhanced Random Binary Multilevel Attention Network for Facial Depression Recognition, Muhammad Turyalai Khan et al., 2025,
 International Journal of Computer Vision